reifyhealth/specmonstah/README.md

 ```

 and Specmonstah will generate and insert an _address_, _publisher_ and
-_book_, so that you can focus on doing things with your chapter data.
+_book_, so that you can focus on doing things with your chapter
+data.
+Of course, you'll need to define `insert!`, `gen1`, `relations`,
+and the `::chapter` spec - the rest of this README will show you how
+to write these pieces and how they all fit together.

 ## Brief Example